 TERM OF APPRENTICESHIP

 5 Years and 8,000 hours of on-the-job training.

-The interviewers will consider: scholastic background, reliability, interest, judgment, attitude, and ability to cooperate, as well as other personal traits.
 The recruitment, selection, employment, and training of apprentices during their apprenticeship shall be without discrimination because of race, color, religion, national origin, sex, age, creed, handicap, marital status, ancestry, sexual orientation, arrest record, conviction record, or membership in the military forces of the United States or this state.